 What about university graduates?
-In a quarter-century of doing and teaching testing, I’ve had opportunities to ask many CompSci or Software Engineering graduates how much they learnt about testing in their three to four years of study.
-With only two exceptions that I can recall (they each did an elective), the answer is always the same: virtually nothing.
+We've had opportunities to ask many CompSci or Software Engineering graduates how much they learnt about testing in their three to four years of study.
+With only two exceptions (they each did an elective), the answer is always the same: virtually nothing.
 Perhaps a half-day.
 Enough to get their programming assignments debugged and sort-of working.

 Most developers have plenty of enthusiasm for their job, but few of them have been appropriately “enabled” with the skills to manage or even understand the quality of their own work.
 This extends to management setting achievable targets for them to hit, such as scope and quality targets.
-A report of a few years ago by the Software Productivity Research organisation (Chief Scientist: Capers Jones.
-Unfortunately I’ve mislaid the reference), based on a study of around ten thousand development projects, claimed that average Unit Testing achieved only 25% to 30% code coverage.
+A report of a few years ago by the Software Productivity Research organisation, based on a study of around ten thousand development projects, claimed that average Unit Testing achieved only 25% to 30% code coverage.